KwaneleKhumalo/active_directory/domain_users/users.md

 *** You can create as many users as you want.
 It may be good practice to create a few more users to get familiar with PowerShell ***

+## The next phase is to join a client machine to a domain.
+Head over to <a href="https://github.com/KwaneleKhumalo/active_directory/blob/master/join_domain/join.md" target="_blank">Joining a Domain</a>!